virtualizebrief/collection/realprint/readme.md

 ## [convertto-textasciiart.ps1](convertto-textasciiart.ps1)
 > [!TIP]
-This feature is option and can be disabled or not used.
+This feature is optional and can be disabled.

 Creates the cool banner logo for real print manager.